shaggyze/RelayBot/README.md

 **Settings:**
 - `/relay set_direction`: Sets the direction of a channel from a group you own.
+- `/relay set_brand`: Sets a custom server name/tag for messages from this channel.
 - `/relay set_delete_delay`: Sets how long until relayed messages are auto-deleted (OFF by default).
 - `/relay toggle_forward_delete`: Toggles if deleting an original message also deletes its copies (ON by default).
 - `/relay toggle_reverse_delete`: Toggles if deleting a relayed copy also deletes the original message (OFF by default).
+- `/relay toggle_auto_role`: Enables/disables automatic role creation and linking for this channel.

 **Utility:**
+- `/relay stats`: Shows public activity statistics for a group.
 - `/invite`: Get a link to invite the bot to another server.
 - `/version`: Check the bot's current version.
 - `/vote`: Get links to vote for and support the bot.